ESG or Environmental, Social and Governance is a framework for doing ethical business.

 How Should Companies Address the ‘S’ in ESG?

-A crucial aspect of social ESG is diversity and inclusion.
-There are many reasons why diversity and inclusion is so important which include bringing new skills, perspectives and experience into the company.
-At a base level, it is a key reflection of a company’s commitment to social change.
+A crucial aspect of social ESG is diversity, equity and inclusion.
+There are many reasons why diversity and inclusion is so important.
+These include bringing new skills, perspectives and experiences into the company.
+At a base level, it is a key reflection of a company’s commitment to tackling social issues.

 Social media has accelerated this transparent relationship between organisations and their shareholders.
-Movements such as #MeToo and Black Lives Matter have meant consumers and investors are reevaluating who they give money to.
+Movements such as #MeToo and Black Lives Matter have meant consumers and investors are reevaluating where their money goes.
+This constant influence on investing strategies can alter individual company financial performance.

-It is also important for companies to pay attention to geopolitical concerns.
-Boycotts can impact performance and disruption to supply chains may complicate distribution.
-In this case, the S in ESG is an essential part of risk management.
+It is also important for companies to pay attention to geopolitical concerns which can create material risks.
+Boycotts can impact a company’s performance and disruption to supply chains may complicate distribution of products or services.
+In this case, the S in ESG is an essential part of risk management and it is always important to balance risks and opportunities.

 During the Covid-19 Pandemic, we have seen a new side of social responsibility.
 Companies that have made an active effort to minimise the exposure of their workforce have seen benefits.
-By valuing their staff, they have created a more positive company culture.
+Valuing health and safety has had a positive impact on their company culture.

 Some companies have introduced virtual meetings to reduce exposure and safeguard their team.
 However, this is not only a great practice for the pandemic.
 There are many advantages of virtual meetings that can improve your relationship with the S in ESG, even after the pandemic.